Rhoana/windowed-membranes/README.md

 4. Plot latest run: `python plot.py`

 ### Config file
-There are two main config files.
-Global settings are defined in `data/global.yaml` and custom settings is defined in a separate config-file.
-By default, this custom config-file is `data/default.yaml`.
-You can define your own custom config file `data/custom_config.yaml` and run it by `python runner.py custom_config.yaml`.
+There are two main config files:
+* Global settings are defined in `data/global.yaml`
+* Custom settings are defined in a separate config-file.

+By default, the custom config-file is defined as `data/default.yaml`.
+You can define your own custom config-file `data/custom_config.yaml` and run it: `python runner.py custom_config.yaml`.
 Note that settings defined in the custom config-file will overide the settings in the global config-file.

 ### Documentation